joepdooper/ivy/README.md

 #### Accessing the backend

-To access the "backend" for the first time, follow these steps:
+To access the "backend" for the first time after the installation, follow these steps:

 1. Navigate to `yourserver.com/admin/login` (user icon)
 2. Use the credentials `admin@localhost.test` and `00000`